Geoff Rabone: Cricket career

 His maiden century made an unbeaten 120 against Nottinghamshire, opening the innings and batting for 340 minutes in a total of 329 for four declared.
 On the tour as a whole, he made 1,021 runs at an average of 32.93.
 His bowling proved expensive in English conditions, and he took 50 wickets, but at an average of 35.70.
 In the Tests, he took only four wickets.

-International career

-He represented New Zealand in 12 Test matches between 1949 and the 1954–55 seasons and he was the South African Cricketer of the Year in 1954.